Should I be upgrading all my dependencies on a regular basis?

 A developer’s status update: Test driven deadlock

-An article, posted almost 7 years ago filed in bdd, tdd, test, driven, development, deadlock, writer's block, block, status, failsafe & architecture.
+An article, posted more than 7 years ago filed in bdd, tdd, test, driven, development, deadlock, writer's block, block, status, failsafe & architecture.

 No worries, I do value testing.
 But test driven?
 It depends.